Home at Last Rescue Mission Statement

 6. Never leave chocolates unattended.
 Approximately one half ounce or less of baking chocolate per pound of body weight can cause problems.
 Even small amounts can cause pancreatic problems.

 7. Many common household items have been shown to be lethal in certain species.
-Miscellaneous items that are highly toxic even in low quantities include pennies (high concentration of zinc), mothballs (contains naphthalen or paradichlorobenzene - one or two balls can be life-threatening in most species), potpourri oils, fabric softener sheets, automatic dish detergents (contain cationic detergents which could cause corrosive lesions), homemade play dough (contains high quantity of salt), winter heat source agents like hand or foot warmers (contain high levels of iron), cigarettes, coffe grounds, and alcoholic drinks.
+Miscellaneous items that are highly toxic even in low quantities include pennies (high concentration of zinc), mothballs (contains naphthalen or paradichlorobenzene - one or two balls can be life-threatening in most species), potpourri oils, fabric softener sheets, automatic dish detergents (contain cationic detergents which could cause corrosive lesions), homemade play dough (contains high quantity of salt), winter heat source agents like hand or foot warmers (contain high levels of iron), cigarettes, coffee grounds, and alcoholic drinks.

 9. Before buying or using flea products on your pet or in your household, contact your veterinarian to discuss what types of flea products are recommended for your pet.
-Read ALL information before using a product on your animals or in your home.
+Read all information before using a product on your animals or in your home.
 Always follow label instructions.
-When a product is labeled "for use in dogs only" this means that the product should NEVER be applied to cats.
+When a product is labeled "for use in dogs only" this means that the product should never be applied to cats.
 Also, when using a fogger or a house spray, make sure to remove all pets from the area for the time period specified on the container.
-If you are uncertain about the usage of any product, contact the manufacturer or your veterinarian to clarify the directions BEFORE use of the product.
+If you are uncertain about the usage of any product, contact the manufacturer or your veterinarian to clarify the directions before use of the product.

 10. When treating your lawn or garden with fertilizers, herbicides, or insecticides, always keep our animals away form the area until the area dries completely.
-Discuss usage of products with the manufacturer of hte products to be used.
+Discuss usage of products with the manufacturer of the products to be used.
 Always store such products in an area that will ensure no possible pet exposure.

 Feline Infectious Diseases: